Showing posts with label wild adventure. Show all posts

 Home Depot had a display tent, they were showing kids how to built birdhouses and sailboats.

-Montana and Nevada built a sailboat.
-Sierra built a birdhouse.
-Sierra asks for an extra sailboat to take home to her brother Dakota.
-Dakota did not come with us, he went to a friends house to fish.
+Montana and Nevada built a sailboat, and Sierra built a bird.
+Sierra asked for an extra sailboat to take home to her brother Dak Ta.
+Dakota did not come with us; he went to a friend's house to fish.

-The kids were begging for a slushy.
-Andy told the kids that we were going to Wal-mart to buy a slushy machine, and he said, you kids can make your own slushes
+The kids were begging for slushies.
+Andy told the kids that we were going to Walmart to buy a slushy machine, and he said, "You kids can make your own slushes."

-It was very hot and muggy and the gnats would not go away.
+It was very hot and muggy, and the gnats would not disappear.

-After a hot afternoon at the park, I decided to retire to Sierra's bedroom to read.
+After a hot afternoon at the park, I retired to Sierra's bedroom to read.

 I read number 17 of the Trixie Beldon series.
 (The Mystery of the uninvited guest)